 $ eval $(crc oc-env)

-Next, use the login command you made note of before to authenticate with the CRC cluster.
+Next, use the login command you made note of before to authenticate with the OpenShift cluster.

 Note You will have to replace the secret password below with the value output by CRC.

 $ oc login -u kubeadmin -p <redacted> https://api.crc.testing:6443Login successful.
 You have access to 57 projects, the list has been suppressed.
 You can list all projects with 'oc projects' Using project "default".